"PIN NAIL PARLAY: ARE EVERWIN PIN NAILERS WORTH THE GAMBLE?", An Article by Nail Gun Depot

 We start with Everwin's PT850 21 gauge micro brad nailer.
 Just like Senco's FinishPro 21LXP, the Everwin is plenty capable of driving 21 gauge micro brads from 5/8" to 2" in length - without splitting or requiring touch up work.
 And, like the NEW Grex H850LX, the PT850 features a last nail lockout with override, as well as a comfort grip handle, narrow nose and no-mar tip.
 Other features from Everwin include automatic pin length adjustment, side load magazine, a double safety trigger, rear exhaust with built-in muffler, pin reload indicator and reversible belt hook.
 With easy access bolts and wrench included, Everwin has designed this tool for easy jam clearance and depth adjustment.

-For projects that require a more delicate touch, we turn to the Everwin P650EA 23 gauge micro pinner.
-Range matching the Cadex CPB23.50, Grex P650L, and Senco FinishPro 23LXP, Everwin's 23 gauge pin nailer runs headless pins from 1/2" to 2" in length.
+For projects that require a more delicate touch, we turn to the Everwin P650EA 23 gauge micro pin brad nailer.
+Range matching the Cadex CPB23.50, Grex P650L, and Senco FinishPro 23LXP, Everwin's 23 gauge pin brad nailer runs headless pins from 1/2" to 2" in length.
 Like the Everwin 21 gauge nailer, the P650EA features a last nail lockout with override system, to prevent dry fires and driver marks on the work piece.
 Matching the 21 gauge tool feature for feature, consider using the Everwin P650EA for cabinet trim installation, mirror and picture frame assembly, and other light-duty projects in trim woodworking.

 Now, considering the specs and features, is Everwin worth the gamble?